mocsa/x52msfsout/Testing.md

 - SimConnect Inspector must show no exceptions for "x52 msfs out client", except
   - one ClearDataDefinition EXCEPTION_UNRECOGNIZED_ID
   - on the command line one MyDispatchProcRD Received unhandled SIMCONNECT_RECV ID:2
-- Is the command handler still running (is it getting heartbeats)?
 - Quit x52msfsout by q+Enter.
-Did the command handler also quit?
+- In services.msc, refresh the window and check that the "Logitech DirectOutput" service is running again.